barisozmen/build-ai-startup-course/task_2_ssh_access.md

 3. Enter the password you created when setting up the Droplet

+Tip: to ease debugging, you can use the `ssh -v` command to see the debug logs.
+[Here](https://chatgpt.com/share/68297681-9fe0-8010-bc32-9dbfd915fead) is ssh connection steps and how to understand debug logs.

 ### 3. Basic Server Exploration
 Once connected, explore the server with these commands:
 1. Check system information: `uname -a`